vinnymac/vinnymac.github.io/source/_posts/2014-04-14-client-side-exif.markdown

 Flickr has a great write up in regards to manipulating image data using web workers.
 Web workers appear to be a very performant option when getting the exif data.
 Unfortunately Flickr doesn't go into too much detail, so I do not have a great example to show you.
 However, the idea is sound.
 For more information about retreiving exif data on the client, read this.

 Consistent exif orientation handling is wack on the web, [a great article on this topic](http://www.daveperrett.com/articles/2012/07/28/exif-orientation-handling-is-a-ghetto/), goes into detail about the current state of orientation handling.
-If you would like a pack of images to test your own implementation of gathering exif data, Dave Perret has a pack of them [over on github](https://github.com/recurser/exif-orientation-examples).